 Mortgage Industry Arbitration (AAA) – Represented mortgage servicing company in arbitration involving competing claims of anticompetitive conduct in violation of Sherman Act and California Unfair Competition Law.

-Social Networking Company Mass Arbitration (AAA) – Representing social networking company in mass arbitration alleging false price advertising.
+Gaming Company Mass Arbitration (AAA) – Successfully represented gaming company in mass arbitration alleging use of illegal dark patterns and false price advertising.

 Apple Inc. v.
 Epic Games, Inc. (SCOTUS) – Drafted amicus brief for app developer association regarding propriety of nationwide injunctions and market benefits of anti-steering provisions.